theminesec/ms-app-msa-opensource/README.md

 ## 5. Replace the License File
 Replace the license file in your application project with the appropriate one.
+> **Note**: The required LICENSE file will be provided by MineSec.Please contact us if you have not received it before you start rebranding the app.

 License file is found in the `assets` folder.